 This is the issue with DeepSeek, a new AI from China that is being promoted as an alternative to ChatGPT.
 Since early 2025, this language model has been making headlines, claiming to be more powerful, affordable, and efficient.
 However, a closer look reveals significant risks – especially for SEO, data security, and your entire marketing strategy.

-At WEVENTURE Performance, we also evaluated this new AI.
+As Content Marketing Agency in Berlin and Zurich, we also evaluated this new AI.
 But after a thorough analysis, we made our decision: DeepSeek has no place in our operations.
 Why?
 Because we want to offer the highest quality, transparency, and data security for our clients – and DeepSeek simply fails to meet these standards.
+It is unreliable and not safe to use.

 DeepSeek: Why Is the Entire Tech World Talking About It?